infor-design/enterprise/src/components/bubble/readme.md

 }
 ```

-- You can also use the `getSelected` method to get the currently selected line.
+- You can also use the `getSelected` method to get the current selected line.
 - You can also use the `setSelected` method to set the current selected line.
 For this function you can pass in options such as groupIndex, fieldName and fieldValue to find the associated values.

 ```javascript